Categories

 Contact a DWI Attorney in Clearwater to Help

 Being arrested and charged with a DUI or DWI does not have to mean an automatic conviction.
-Contact a DWI defense attorney in Clearwater with Russo, Pelletier & Sullivan to help you find the best defense for your case.
+Contact a DWI defense attorney in Clearwater with The Law Office of Timothy Sullivan to help you find the best defense for your case.
 Your attorney will discuss the best strategy to approach your case and will provide you with clear guidance on the best defense available.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.